Kirkland Golf Balls Review: Tour Performance at a Costco Budget?

 It’s quite clear that Kirkland is positioning their golf balls as a budget-friendly option for people who are sick and tired of paying top dollar for golf balls that ends up in a pond or a forest.

-How does Kirkland offer golf balls at such a low price?
+How does Kirkland offer golf balls at such a low budget?

 There is little to no marketing budget for these golf balls.
 You won’t see top PGA players using Kirkland golf balls as part of a sponsorship deal or appearing in Kirkland commercials that play in between the action at the next major tournament.